London holiday apartments

 The Piazza at Covent Garden was created in the 17th century as a bold experiment in town planning and the very first public square in the country.
 For hundreds of years fruit, veg and flower traders sold their produce here.
 This pleasant open space is now a popular shopping area with a multitude of designer shops, bars and restaurants.
-There are numerous theatres in the area too – the Aldywich, Lyceum, Coliseum and Fortune to name a few.
-The famous Covent Garden Opera House adds high-brow swank and the talented street performers add character.
+There are numerous theatres in the area too – the Aldywych, Lyceum, Coliseum and Fortune to name a few.
+The famous Royal Opera House adds high-brow swank and the talented street performers add character.

-Traditionally the neighbourhood has been popular with small busineses and the trend continues today.
+Traditionally the neighbourhood has been popular with small bussineses and the trend continues today.
 Meander down the small streets and alleyways and stumble upon quaint and interesting shops.
 Much of the area is pedestrianised, traffic free and a pleasure to wander along.
 Holiday apartments in this location are gems.
 The London Transport Museum, which is fascinating and great fun to visit for all generations, is here.

 Covent Garden’s surrounding areas are quick to get to on foot.
 The rest of the West End practically surrounds you here or is a short bus ride away.
 Leicester Square with it’s cinema complexes and Trafalgar Square with the National Gallery are close by and are easily reached by walking down Long Acre with it’s many shops, boutiques and cafe’s.
 China Town, Piccadilly Circus, Regent Street, Oxford Street and Shaftesbury Avenue are all a pleasant stroll from you.